ShAhilK2/C-plus-plus-Programming/README.md

 # C++ Programming

 Leaning C++ Programming

-Learn : #include cout << ,cin >>
-Variable
-DataType : Size and Range occupied in memory Percedence and Expressions
-Operators
+Learn:
+- How to include libraries
+- Input and output using cout and cin
+- Variables and their usage
+- Data types: understanding size and memory occupation
+- Precedence and expressions
+- Different types of operators
-Arithmetic Operator
+- Arithmetic operations
-Assignment Operator
+- Assignment operations
-Increment/Decrement Operator
+- Increment and decrement operations
-Compound Operator
+- Compound operations
-Type Casting
+- Type casting
-Enum and Typedef
+- Enumerations and typedefs